abhisheksunil2201/quilluminate/README.md

 # Quill - A Modern Fullstack SaaS-Platform

-Built with the Next.js 13.5 App Router, tRPC, TypeScript, Prisma & Tailwind
+Built with the Next.js 13.5 App Router, tRPC, TypeScript, Prisma & Tailwind, this app lets you upload PDFs and have conversations with it.

 ## Features